mcgnly/DeveloperDocumentation/AuthorizationDoc.md

 Facebook or Twitter accounts, without worrying about their access credentials being compromised.

-For further reading about OAuth, please visit - `/link to be added`
+For further reading about OAuth, please visit - http://tools.ietf.org/html/rfc6749

 ### OAuth on the relayr Platform